 However, in pure Dixie curious fashion, I did nothing because it was important for me to know what they felt like.
 I stopped taking every supplement, including vitamins, and I allowed, observed, and documented my experience day and night.

-Presently, I am down to occasionally, one mild hot flash during the day (knock on wood, don’t wanna jink it) and sometimes none, one mild or at times one intense (lasting for about one minute) hot flash per night.
+Presently, I am down to occasionally, one mild hot flash during the day (knock on wood, don’t wanna jink it) and sometimes none, one mild or at times one intense (lasting for about one minute) hot flash at night.
 This has been the case since late March/April.
 I can’t say what will happen in the future.
 I am staying the course with the sustenance and restorative practices I’m serving my body, and I’ll see what happens.

 Are you experiencing perimenopause or menopause?
 How do you manage hot flashes if you have them?
 Would love to learn from you.
 Do share in the comments below.